rolandort/browsing-time/README.md

 ## How It Works

-History Stats accesses your browser history data (with your permission) and processes it locally in your browser.
+BrowsingTime accesses your browser history data (with your permission) and processes it locally in your browser.
 The extension:

 1. Retrieves history entries from the browser's history API
 2. Categorizes websites based on domain patterns you define